-Florida drivers pay some of the highest car insurance rates in the country, with an average annual premium of $2,914, and average rates in Orlando are even higher — drivers pay an average of $3,060 a year for full coverage car insurance in Florida.
+Florida drivers pay some of the highest car insurance rates in the country, with an average annual premium of $2,794, and average rates in Orlando are even higher — drivers in Orlando pay an average of $2,942 a year for full coverage.

 Ready to start shopping around for car insurance?
 Policygenius makes it easy to compare rates from top companies so you can choose the coverage that's best for you.